BD2KGenomics/dcc-ops/README.md

 #### Create an AWS IAM Encryption Key
 * Go [here](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) and follow the instruction for making an AWS IAM Encryption key.
 Make sure you create them using the same region where you created your VM!
 * Take note of the AWS IAM Encryption Key ID.
 You can find it in the AWS console by going to [here](https://console.aws.amazon.com/iam/home#/encryptionKeys/).

-#### Get your AWS Access Key and AWS Secret Key
-* You can obtain your AWS access and secret key if you don't have a pair by clicking "Services" > "Security, Identity & Compliance" > "IAM".
-* On the left side, click on Users.
-Select your user.
-* Select the "Security Credentials" tab.
-Under the "Access Keys" section, click on "Create access key".
-* Keep the key pair in a secure location, as this is sensitive information.

 Now that you have the required components and information, let's go ahead and do the actual installation.